cakehonolulu/cakehonolulu.github.io/_site/content/blog/how-emulators-work.md

 This basically would call syscall number 3 on the syscall table, which, for example, could be our previously explained ```libGfxInitFramebuffer()```.

 You'd then need to detect this behaviour whilst executing the target code, intercept it and redirect execution and adjust the emulation state accordingly (Maybe adjusting cycle count to account for the original length of the syscall function... etc).

+It's also important to note, that nowadays (Moreso with more recent consoles), there's a trend to mix both LLE and HLE techniques to get thehe benefits of both approaches.
+There's some components that you can HLE to reduce the processing hurdle of more complex subsystems a machine can have.

 # Defining the target